d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Shell completion uses the flexible Pcomplete mechanism internally, which allows you to program the completions per shell command.
-If you want to know more, look into the [blog post], which shows how to configure Pcomplete for git commands.
+If you want to know more, look into this [blog post], which shows how to configure Pcomplete for git commands.

+  I recommend the [pcmpl-args] package which extends Pcomplete with completion support and helpful annotation support for more commands.
+Similar to the Fish shell, `pcmpl-args' uses man page parsing and `--help' output parsing to dynamically generate completions.
+This package brings Eshell completion to another level!
   Since Emacs 29, Pcomplete offers the `pcomplete-from-help' function which parses the `--help' output of a command and produces completions.
-This functionality is similar to the Fish shell, which also takes advantage of `--help' to dynamically generate completions.
+This Emacs 29 functionality is not completely equivalent.
+For example it does not display annotations in Eshell, but this may get fixed in Emacs 30.

   Unfortunately Pcomplete had a few technical issues on Emacs 28 and older.
 We can work around the issues with the [Cape] library